MaruoLab2015/MultiKinoform/README.md

 # MultiKinoform

-This is a display multi kinoform application by Qt
+MultiKinoform is an application to display kinoform for SLM by Qt